 In the past centuries, the island used to host convents and military structures.
 Then, in the late 90s, massive renovation works took place, mostly thanks to the initiative and passion of several local citizens associations and EU funds.
 The island is now a freely accessible green area where people can enjoy sunny days.
 It’s a favorite place for locals to take a walk with their dogs, play with their children, and breathe some fresh air.
 Venice people often reach la Certosa by boat, as a long dock surrounds it, and eases the access by water.

 Party like a local

-Campo san Giacomo has one of the most ancient and beautiful churches in the city, probably built in 976 AD and known to be lived and always filled with locals.
-I love the trees spread in the square’s space, very rare for Venice.
-Here there are red benches all around to relish the trees’ shade during warm days and enjoy a drink from one of the close bars.
+When our Spotter Filippo discovered campo san Giacomo dall’Orio he was impressed.
+The festive atmosphere, with a lot of kids running and having fun and energetic music playing, is unique to this square.
+Campo san Giacomo has one of the most ancient and beautiful churches in the city, probably built in 976 AD.
+Another uncommon feature is the trees spread in the square’s space, very rare in Venice.
+Here there are red benches all around to relish the trees’ shade during warm days.

 Save water, drink wine!